DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 - Does the repository ensure that the data is assigned an identifier?
 Will the repository resolve the identifier to a digital object

 #### [FAIRsFAIR FAIR-Aware Additional Guidance](https://doi.org/10.5281/zenodo.6088215) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-##### Guidance for Researchers
-Choose a data repository to deposit your data in that assigns your desired persistent identifiers (e.g., a DOI, Handle, or ARK for the data, or an ORCID for the researchers).
+- Choose a data repository to deposit your data in that assigns your desired persistent identifiers (e.g., a DOI, Handle, or ARK for the data, or an ORCID for the researchers).
 Use Re3data or FAIRsharing to find a suitable repository.

-##### Sufficiently addressed
-- Specifies how the data can be re-used in other contexts.
-- Clearly indicates if and which PIDs are provided for all datasets, individual datasets, data collections, or subsets.
-If PIDs will not be used, it explains why.
-- Clearly presents the approach, and the choice of identifiers is justified and refers to international standards.

 ---
 <!--additional explanations - only keywords-->